Introduction

 4. Standard R

-Note, that R code in a Standard R object can be further edited via Properties > R CODE.
-For example, the following pie chart was created by clicking Visualization > Pie > Pie, but you can view and modify the R code that creates it in Properties > R CODE.
-Note that Standard R references fields on the Inputs and Chart tab, so if you overwrite those settings in the code those fields will not be taken into account.
+Note, that R code in a Standard R object can be further edited via Data > Show Advanced Options > R Code > Edit R Code.
+For example, the following pie chart was created by clicking Visualization > Pie > Pie, but you can view and modify the R code that creates it in Data > Show Advanced Options > R Code > Edit Code.
+Note that Standard R references fields on the Data and Chart tabs, so if you overwrite those settings in the code those fields will not be taken into account.
+If you do not see a Data > Show Advanced Options > R Code box on your visualization, then it is a visualization built directly into the tool and its underlying code is not accessible or editable.

 Updating